-Board of Regents-authorized charter schools are required to submit school calendars that clearly indicate the start and end date of the instructional year AND the number of instructional hours and/or instructional days for each month.
+Board of Regents-authorized charter schools also are required to submit school calendars that clearly indicate the start and end date of the instructional year AND the number of instructional hours and/or instructional days for each month.
+See an example of a calendar showing the requested information.
+Schools are encouraged to use a calendar template and ensure there is a monthly tally of instructional days.

-PLEASE NOTE: This is a required task, and it is marked optional for administrative purposes only.
+PLEASE NOTE: This is a required task, and it is marked optional for administrative purposes